leenock/-license-plate-detect/README.md

 ## Note

 - Change image noise reduction methods, contours parameters to get different results or improve the current developed more.

+## **Functionality**
+1. A GUI interface that makes image selection easier using ImageTk
+2. Performs all the stages of Automatic License plate recognition (ALPR); plate localization, character segmentation and character recognition
+3. You can generate your model that will be used by the ALPR
+4. You can use your own training data
+5. Easy visualization for debugging purposes